 D. The programme for post-investigation assessment and subsequent analysis, publication & dissemination and deposition of resulting material.
 This part of the condition shall not be discharged until these elements have been fulfilled in accordance with the programme set out in the WSI.

-Reason: This pre-commencement condition is necessary to safeguard the archaeological interest on this site as set out in S25 of Westminster's City Plan (November 2016) and DES 11 of our Unitary Development Plan that we adopted in January 2007.
+Reason: This pre-commencement condition is necessary to safeguard the archaeological interest on this site as set out in S25 of Westminster's City Plan (November 2016) and DES 11 of City Council’s Unitary Development Plan adopted in January 2007.
 Approval of the WSI before works begin on site provides clarity on what investigations are required, and their timing in relation to the development programme.

 Pre Commencement Condition.
-Notwithstanding the approved plans and documents, you must apply to us for approval of an updated Air Quality Assessment.
-You must not start any work until we have approved what you have sent us.

-In the event that the updated Air Quality Assessment fails to show that the approved scheme will be air quality neutral you must apply to us for approval of appropriate offsetting and mitigation measures.
-You must not start work not start work on the site until we have approved details of the appropriate arrangements.
-In the case of each of the appropriate offsetting and mitigation measures, you must include in the arrangements details of when you will provide the benefits, and how you will guarantee this timing.
+Notwithstanding the approved plans and documents, no development shall take place until details of an updated Air Quality Assessment has been submitted to, and approved by, Westminster City Council.
+In the event that the updated Air Quality Assessment fails to show that the approved scheme will be air quality neutral, details of appropriate offsetting and mitigation measures shall be submitted to, and approved by, Westminster City Council in advance of any development.
+In the case of each of the appropriate offsetting and mitigation measures, the details shall include arrangements of when the benefits will be provided, and how this timing will be guaranteed.
+The development shall be carried out in accordance with the details approved

-You must only carry out the development according to the approved arrangements.
+Reason: To ensure the development complies with S31 of Westminster's City Plan (November 2016) and in Policy 7.14 of the London Plan (2016) of City Council’s Unitary Development Plan adopted in January 2007.

-Reason: To ensure the development complies with S31 of Westminster's City Plan (November 2016) and in Policy 7.14 of the London Plan (2016) of our Unitary Development Plan that we adopted in January 2007.
+17. Pre Commencement Condition.

-Pre Commencement Condition.
-You must carry out a detailed site investigation to find out if the land is contaminated with dangerous material, to assess the contamination that is present, and to find out if it could affect human health or the environment.
+No development shall take place until details of a site investigation to find out if the land is contaminated with dangerous material, to assess the contamination that is present, and to find out if it could affect human health or the environment, has been submitted to, and approved by, Westminster City Council.
 This site investigation must meet the water, ecology and general requirements outlined in 'Contaminated Land Guidance for Developers submitting planning applications' - produced by Westminster City Council in January 2018.

-You must apply to us for approval of the following investigation reports.
-You must apply to us and receive our written approval for phases 1, 2 and 3 before any demolition or excavation work starts, and for phase 4 when the development has been completed but before it is occupied.
+The details of the following investigation reports for phases 1, 2 and 3, shall be submitted to, and approved by, Westminster City Council in advance of any demolition or excavation work, and for phase 4 when the development has been completed but before it is occupied.

 Phase 1: Desktop study - full site history and environmental information from the public records.